UnifiedPush/documentation/content/users/intro.md

 ### Difficult - Self Host the server

-The lets you have control of the server through which you receive push notifications.
+Self hosting lets you have control of the server through which you receive push notifications.
 You have several distributor/provider options for self-hosting:

 #### [NextPush](../distributors/nextpush)